Crashprn/CS_5060/Assn1/README.md

 Stop % Probability: 43%

 The output from the code shows the optimal stopping point of the uniform distribution with the vanilla stopping algorithm of 13%.
-This makes sense because if the list is populated 0 to n numbers then all of the numbers are likely to occur in the first n elements.
+This makes sense because if the list is populated 0 to n numbers then all of the numbers are likely to occur in the first 100 elements in the list.
 This means the optimal solution is likely to be in the n first elements quite early in the list and thus the stopper should stop early to avoid the optimal number being the expectation.

 ### Shuffled List